 We love you!

 P.S.
 Our favorite bible verse is Psalm 103.

-We can’t wait to deliver these special gifts to the students in the WWV schools.
-Remember to send your letters and photos to Kim Anderson at firstname.lastname@example.org and donate online at www.worldwidevillage.org/donate-now by February 14th.
+We can’t wait to deliver your special letter to your sponsored student.
+Remember to send your letters and photos to Kim Anderson at email@example.com.
 A special thanks to each of you for helping to change the life of a child in Haiti.